dokku/dokku/docs/advanced-usage/plugin-management.md

 dokku plugins-install
 ```

+!!! info
-> These commands require `root` permissions as the `install` and `install-dependencies` plugin triggers may utilize commands such as `apt-get`.
+    These commands require `root` permissions as the `install` and `install-dependencies` plugin triggers may utilize commands such as `apt-get`.
 For non-core plugins, please inspect those plugins before running the following command as `root` user.

 ## Usage